Academic Information (Graduate)

 In addition to the graduate school academic requirements and policies, it is the prerogative of each graduate degree program to impose more stringent requirements.
 A graduate student is responsible for meeting all degree requirements in effect at the University of Wisconsin-Whitewater during the term for which the student is admitted into the current degree program unless the student’s attendance at UW-Whitewater is interrupted by an absence of four or more consecutive academic sessions (including summers), in which case upon reentry, the student will be subject to the requirements in effect at that time.

 General graduate school academic requirements and policies (contained in this section) may be changed by the actions of the Graduate Council.
 Each graduate student is responsible for adhering to all current graduate school policies.
 Students are apprised of updated graduate policies through the schedule of classes.
-Information about changes in general graduate school policies is also available at http://www.uww.edu/gradstudies/ or contact the Graduate Studies Office.
+Information about changes in general graduate school policies is also available at http://www.uww.edu/gradstudies/ or contact the School of Graduate Studies Office.

 Students in degree programs who fail to maintain at least a 3.00 overall grade point average for all graduate work completed at UW-Whitewater are placed on academic probation.
 A student on academic probation must attain at least a 3.00 overall grade point average within the next 12 graduate units attempted at UW-Whitewater (including courses that are repeated) in order to be returned to good standing status.
 Failure to accomplish this will result in the student being dropped from the degree program with ineligibility to take further graduate work in that degree program.